 As such they are typically more of an issue in advanced pregnancy and especially when your milk comes in.
-Characteristically they will be less apparent when your breasts are empty of obvious milk at the end of a breast feeding session.
+Characteristically they will be less apparent when your breasts are empty of obvious milk at the end of a breastfeeding session.
 They can get large and uncomfortable.

-A lump in one axilla only may not be do to breast tissue but may indicate infection in the skin (such as can occur with shaving or antiperspirants), cysts or enlarged lymph nodes.
+A lump in one axilla only may not be due to breast tissue but may indicate infection in the skin (such as can occur with shaving or antiperspirants), cysts or enlarged lymph nodes.
 An enlarged lymph node can be secondary to infections or malignancy.
 Breast cancer is infrequently diagnosis in pregnancy.
 Breast cancer can enlarge the armpit lymph nodes even when the breast itself seems perfectly normal.

 What can be done?